Gmanlove/Gmanlove/README.md

 ### Hello, I'm [Emmanuel] 👋
 I'm a software developer with experience in Javascript, Node.js,React and Redux.
 I'm interested in Fullstack Web Development, and in my free time, In my free time, I enjoy hiking and reading about the latest technology trends. 👋

-📚 My Title: Full-Stack developer 🧰
+📚 My Title: Full-Stack developer 🧰 <br>
-📚My Location: East Africa 🌍
+📚My Location: East Africa 🌍<br>
-🤝 I’m available for freelancing.💸💰
+🤝 I’m available for freelancing.💸💰<br>
-✨ Creating bugs since 2019🙄
+✨ Creating bugs since 2019🙄<br>
 📚 I'm currently honing my skills 🍧
-🎯 Goals: To be recognized as Hacker for humanity 👌🏼
+🎯 Goals: To be recognized as Hacker for humanity 👌🏼<br>
-📫 How to reach me, Send me Email📧
+📫 How to reach me, Send me Email📧<br>
-🔗 Know about my experiences Linked
+🔗 Know about my experiences Linked<br>
 🎲 Fun fact: I'm funny 🤣